resplab/epicUS/vignettes/Calibrate_Smoking.md

 grouping required the use of 45 and over as a surrogate, resulting in an estimated smoking prevalence of 9.7% (12.97 million of 134.3 million).

-To estimate the average annual percent change (AAPC) in exclusive cigarette smoking among U.S. adults aged 45 and over from 2017 to 2023, data from the same MMWR report (Vol. 74, No.7) were used.
+To project the future decline in the prevalence of cigarette smoking among U.S. adults aged 40 and over after 2023, historical data from the 2025 MMWR report (DOI: 10.15585/mmwr.mm7407a3) was used.
 In 2017, the number of exclusive cigarette smokers was estimated at 11.0 million for adults aged 45–64 and 3.57 million for those aged 65 and older, totaling 14.57 million.
-By 2023, these figures had declined to 8.77 million and 4.20 million, respectively, resulting in a combined total of 12.97 million smokers aged 45 and over.
-The AAPC was calculated using the
+By 2023, these figures declined to 8.77 million and 4.20 million, respectively, resulting in a combined total of 12.97 million smokers aged 45 and over.
+The AAPC was calculated using the formula:
-formula: AAPC = ((Value 2023 / Value 2017) ^ (1/6)) - 1.
-This results in
+AAPC = ((Value 2023 / Value 2017) ^ (1/6)) - 1.
+This resulted in an
-an approximate AAPC of −1.9% per year.
+estimated AAPC of –1.9% per year.
+This historical trend was then applied to model the projected year-over-year decline in smoking prevalence beyond 2023.

 **Summary of validation targets:**
 - **Current smokers (2018):** 13.2%
 - **Former smokers (2018):** 29.3%
 - **Never smokers (2018):** 57.5%
 - **Current smokers (2023):** 9.7%
-- **Average Annual Percent Change (AAPC):** –1.9% per year
+- **AAPC after 2023:** –1.9% per year

 ### Step 1: Load libraries and setup